Ahtesham18112011/VSDSquadron_FM/README.md

   <img src="https://github.com/Ahtesham18112011/VSDSquadron_FM/blob/main/WhatsApp%20Image%202025-03-18%20at%209.52.28%20PM.jpeg" alt="Description" width="500"/>

 ## Step 4: Final documentation
 The given verilog code tells the three inputs of the RGB led with some internal and external devices like internal high-frequency oscillator and 28-bit frequency counter.
 The counter's bit 5 is routed to a testwire for monitoring.
-The RGB LED driver (SB_RGBA_DRV) provides current-controlled PWM outputs with a fixed configuration: blue at maximum brightness, red and green at minimum.
+The RGB LED driver (SB_RGBA_DRV) provides current-controlled outputs with a fixed configuration: blue at maximum brightness, red and green at minimum.

 **PCF file**
 The [VSDSquadronFM.pcf](https://github.com/Ahtesham18112011/VSDSquadron_FM/blob/e42b59be2d586c9407dcfc91577753fcdb8994a9/VSDSquadronFM.pcf) is the file which contains the pin mapping of where the HDL code hhave to be gone.
 It is very important because it contains the details of where the code is to be gone.
 In the given PCF file codes of LED red,blue and green are connected to the pin 39,40 and 41 and the clock to pin 20 and lastly the code for testwire to the pin 17.